sjaensch/bravado-asyncio/README.rst

    environment, please do so.
 If you prefer not to use aactivator, do ``source .activate.sh``.
 3. Make sure everything is set up correctly by running ``make test``.

-Since ``make test`` will run tests with Python 3.5 and 3.6, you'll get an error if only one of them is installed.
+Since ``make test`` will run tests with multiple Python versions, you'll get an error if one of them can't be found.
 You can ask tox to run tests with a specific Python version like so:

 .. code-block:: bash

-     $ tox -e py35
+     $ tox -e py38

-This will run tests with Python 3.5.
+This will run tests with Python 3.8.

 We do run linters that currently require Python 3.6.
 You can run them with ``tox -e pre-commit``.

-Travis (the continuous integration system) will run tests with both Python 3.5 and Python 3.6, so make sure you don't write code that works on Python 3.6 only.
+Travis (the continuous integration system) and Github Actions will run tests with all supported Python versions, on all supported platforms (Linux, macOS, Windows).
+Make sure you don't write code that works only on certain platforms or Python versions.

 Great, you're ready to go!
 If you have an improvement or bugfix, please submit a pull request.